 The thermal neutral zone (TNZ) is a range of temperatures in the mammal’s environment to maintain their average temperature.
 The thermal neutral zone is based on the mammal not using any energy beyond its lowest metabolic rate.

-If the temperature outside the body falls below the TNZ, then the mammal will feel cold.
+If the temperature outside the body falls below the TNZ, the mammal will feel cold.
 The body’s heat is lost from the skin too quickly, and the animal will cool down.

 To combat this, the animal must increase its heat production.
 This can be done in a variety of ways.
 To generate extra heat from the muscles, the animal may start to shiver.